How to more actively trade in your IRA account

 E*TRADE from Morgan Stanley

-What is a good-faith violation?
+What is a good-faith violation (GFV)?

 If you are issued a GFV, it will remain on that account for a 12-month rolling period.
 If an account is issued its third GFV within a 12-month rolling period, then the account will be restricted to settled-cash status for 90 days from the due date of the third GFV.
-This means you will be required to have settled cash in that account before placing an opening trade for 90 days.
+This means you will need to have settled cash in that account before placing an opening trade for 90 days.

 Here’s an example of how a GFV works:

-On Monday, February 2, a customer sells 100 settled shares of ABC, which generates proceeds of $5,000.
+• On Monday, February 2, a customer sells 100 settled shares of ABC, which generates proceeds of $5,000.
 This trade will settle on T+2, which is Wednesday, February 4.
 He then uses the funds to purchase shares of XYZ on the same day.

-On Tuesday, February 3, the customer sells the shares of XYZ.
-Because the shares of XYZ were bought and then sold using unsettled funds from the ABC sale, a GFV is issued.
-To avoid a GFV, the customer would need to hold the XYZ shares until Wednesday, February 4 (when the sale of ABC settles), before selling them.
+• To avoid a GFV, the customer would need to hold the XYZ shares until Wednesday, February 4 (when the sale of ABC settles), before selling them.

 Limited margin is a feature you can apply for in your E*TRADE from Morgan Stanley IRA account that may enable certain benefits of margin accounts.